351st Missile Wing LGM-30 Minuteman Missile Launch Sites: Facilities

 The Missile Alert Facility (MAF) consists of a buried and hardened Launch Control Facility (LCC) and an above-ground Launch Control Support Building (LCSB).
 MAFs were formerly known as Launch Control Facilities (LCFs) but terminology was changed in 1992 with the inactivation of Strategic Air Command (SAC).
 In addition, a MAF has a landing pad for helicopters; a large radio tower; a large "top hat" HF antenna; a vehicle garage for security vehicles; recreational facilities, and one or two sewage lagoons.
 The entire site, except for the helicopter pad and sewage lagoons are secured with a fence and security personnel.
 About a dozen airmen and officers are assigned to a MAF.

 The underground LCC Launch Control Center (LCC) contains the command and control equipment for missile operations.
-It is staffed by the two launch officers who have primary control and responsibility for the 10 underground and hardened Launch Facilities (LF)s within its flight which contains the operational missile.
+It is staffed by the two launch officers who have primary control and responsibility for the 10 underground and hardened Launch Facilities (LF)s within its flight which contains the operational missile - several of the 351st's MAFs had consoles for operating the ERCS.
 Each of the five LCCs also has the ability to command and monitor all 50 LFs within the squadron.
 The LF is unmanned, except when maintenance and security personnel are needed.

 A squadron is composed of five flights; flights are denoted by a letter of the alphabet with the facilities controlled by the flight being designated by a number, 01 through 11, with 01 being the MAF.